adaptris/interlok-docs-legacy/pages/cookbook/cookbook-json-transform.md

 ## JSON to CSV ##

 Since 3.6.6 you can convert to and from CSV via the [interlok-csv-json][] optional package.
 This adds new services that allow you to easily convert JSON to CSV and vice versa.
-It has a dependency on both [adp-simple-csv][] and [adp-json][].
+It has a dependency on both [interlok-csv][] and [interlok-json][].

 ## JSON Schema ##